luissequeira94/Gateway/README.md

 To setup as Windows Service, use NSSM - https://nssm.cc

 ## 📜 License
-MIT License.
+Apache License.
 See LICENSE file for details.

 ## 🤝 Contributing
 Pull requests are welcome.